OIEIEIO/ups-DuckCoinCoin/README.md

 # DuckCoinCoin

-Create a blockchain from scratch.
+Create a centralized blockchain from scratch.

 Project of second-year Computer Science degree at Paul Sabatier University.